gvwilson/sensibleadventures/nardica/nardica.md

 "Just so you know,
 this is still switched on."
 He tapped the tech in his temple.
-"So if anyone were to call the Marines,
+"So if you try to call the Marines,
-I'd know."
+I'll hear before they do."

 Uncle Jack spat over the railing.
-"Ain't nobody here would call the police," he growled, for once telling the truth.
+"Ain't nobody here would call the affin' Marines," he growled, for once telling the truth.

-Wales nodded and hurried down the gangplank.
+Wales nodded and strode down the gangplank.
-The trio left on the *Guinevere* watched him jog along the pier.
+The trio on the *Guinevere* watched him lengthen his stride into a jog that carried him along the pier and into town.
 "That one's trouble,"
-Uncle Jack said flatly,
+Uncle Jack said flatly.
-glancing at the money card one more time before tucking it inside his coat.
-He leaned his elbows on the railing, cleared his throat, and spat once more into the water below.
+He leaned his elbows on the railing, cleared his throat, and spat deliberately into the water below.
-There was more gray in his beard than she remembered, Iffy realized, and the three-day fuzz on his scalp was further back than it once had been.
+There was more gray in his beard than there used to be, Iffy thought, and the three-day fuzz on his shaved scalp had crept further and further away from his forehead.

 Uncle Jack noticed her looking at him.
-"Get movin', both o' you," he growled.
+"Get movin'," he barked.
+"An' you too, woman.
-"I want us out o' here an' away from whatever trouble he's got lickety affin' quick."
+I want us out o' here an' away from whatever's chasin' him soon as he's back."

-It normally took a full day to get the *Guinevere* ready to sail, but even so,
+It normally took a full day to get the *Guinevere* ready to sail, but the money in Uncle Jack's pocket seemed to make him believe that it could somehow be done in a blink.
-Uncle Jack roared at Iffy and Aunt Naggie almost constantly to hurry up and move their sorry tails and no, don't worry about tyin' it down, they could do that once they were at sea, just put it somewhere for now and get the affin' engine goin'!
+He roared at Iffy and Aunt Naggie to move their sorry sterns, and no, don't worry about tyin' that down, they could do that once they were at sea, just put it somewhere for now and get the affin' engine goin'!

-Ten minutes of careful work that couldn't be rushed and the reciprocating rod was back in its place.
+Five minutes of careful work that couldn't be rushed and Iffy had the reciprocating rod back in place.
-Five more minutes and the engine was chugging away, biofuel gurgling in the overhead feed pipe that Iffy hadn't quite knocked back into line.
+Five more minutes and the engine was chugging away, biofuel gurgling through kinks in the feed pipe that Iffy hadn't ever been able to get rid of.
-Normally she would have checked the winch motor next to make sure they could haul in whatever they caught, but there wasn't time, she had to put some straps around the fine mesh nets they used to dredge for jellyfish because if they shifted in high seas the ship would turn over for sure.
+She would normally have checked the winch motor next to make sure they could haul in whatever they caught, but there wasn't time, so she laced some straps around the fine mesh nets they used to dredge for jellyfish to make sure they didn't shift in high seas.
 And the fuel hose---it was still connected to the pump on the pier!
-If they had tried to sail away without undoing it, it would have snapped like an overstretched piece of string.
+If they had set sail without undoing it, it would have snapped like an overstretched piece of string.
 She had seen that happen once.
-It had sounded like a gunshot, and one end had slapped an unlucky sailor across the face, tearing open his cheek.
+It had sounded like a gunshot, and the torn end had torn open an unlucky sailor's cheek.

-She scrambled up the ladder that led from the engine room to the deck.
+She scrambled up the ladder that connected the engine room to the deck.
 "Ready here,"
 she called,
 panting.

-Aunt Naggie coiled the last of the staylines and shoved it into a canvas bag, then shoved the bag into a bench that doubled as a storage locker and dogged it closed.
+Aunt Naggie coiled the last stayline and shoved it into a canvas bag, then shoved the bag into a bench that doubled as a storage locker and dogged the seat-lid shut.
 "That's all for me too."
 She thumped the cabin wall with her fist.
-"Good when you are, Jack," she shouted, businesslike the way she always was when something needed to be done.
+"Good when you are, Jack," she shouted, businesslike as she always was when something needed to be done.

 The cabin door flew open.
-Uncle Jack stepped out onto deck, his phone in his ear.
+Uncle Jack stepped out onto deck, glaring at his wife and foster daughter on principle.
 "That's what I said,"
-he told the empty air,
+he told the empty air impatiently.
-glaring at his wife and niece on principle.
 "Twelve thousand rand.
-I'll have it in...two weeks.
+I'll have it in two weeks, I swear.
+What?
+Never you mind how,
+but that'll more'n put us square.
+Right.
+Aright.
+What?
 No,
-never you mind how,
-but that'll more than put us square.
+you affin' well better *not* tell her, or she'll take your skin off an' mine too!
 Right.
 Aright.
 *Vi da*."
-He tapped his phone with his finger and smiled, or at least bared his teeth.
+He blinked twice to end the call and  bared his teeth.

 "Who was that?"
 Aunt Naggie asked cautiously.

-Uncle Jack's smile vanished.
+Uncle Jack's predatory smile vanished.
-"Never you mind,"
+"Ne'er you mind,"
 he said brusquely.
 "Everythin' stowed in the kitchen?"

-"Everything that's goin' to be,"
+"Everythin' that's gonna be,"
 Aunt Naggie said.
 "But Jack---"

-"I said, never mind!"
+"I said, ne'er mind!"
-He slapped the railing with both hands.
+He slapped the railing with his hand.
-"Now where's that friend of yours, girl?"
+"Now, where's that friend o' yours, girl?
+'Cuz if all this has been some kinda joke..."

 Five minutes crawled by,
-each one tenser than the last, before Wales appeared at the end of the pier.
+each one tenser than the last.
-He had one toolbox in each hand, and had the third slung over his shoulder awkwardly on a strap.
+Iffy didn't take a full breath until Wales appeared at the end of the pier with one toolbox in each hand, the third slung over his shoulder on a strap, and a small traveling pack on his back.
-Without waiting for an order,
 Iffy scurried down the gangplank and ran to him.

 "Thank you,"
-he said gratefully
+Wales said gratefully
-as she took one of the boxes from him.
+as she took one of the boxes from his hand.
 "I keep telling myself I should rig something up to carry them, but I never seem to get around to it."